gleich/auto_shorty/CONTRIBUTING.md

 ## 🧪 Linters

-auto-shorty only uses two linters: [hadolint](https://github.com/hadolint/hadolint) and [rustfmt](https://github.com/rust-lang/rustfmt). hadolint will lint the dockerfiles stored in [docker/](docker/) and rustfmt will lint the source code in [src/](src/).
+auto_shorty only uses two linters: [hadolint](https://github.com/hadolint/hadolint) and [rustfmt](https://github.com/rust-lang/rustfmt). hadolint will lint the dockerfiles stored in [docker/](docker/) and rustfmt will lint the source code in [src/](src/).
 Please install hadolint using your system's package manager and rustfmt with the toolchain command provided in the [🦀 Rust Toolchain section](#-rust-toolchain).

 ## 🔄 File Syncing

-auto-shorty uses a GitHub action called [gh_fsync](https://github.com/Matt-Gleich/gh_fsync) to automatically sync certain files from other repositories.
+auto_shorty uses a GitHub action called [gh_fsync](https://github.com/Matt-Gleich/gh_fsync) to automatically sync certain files from other repositories.
 The configuration for gh_fsync is stored in [fsync.yml](fsync.yml).
 This all means that if you update a file in this repository before removing it from the configuration then gh_fsync will reset it back.
-If you are looking to change a file for auto-shorty that is listed in the configuration please remove it from the configuration or update the source file.
+If you are looking to change a file for auto_shorty that is listed in the configuration please remove it from the configuration or update the source file.

 ---